imjoy-team/ImJoy/docs/api.md

 ## Internal plugins

 Besides the default ImJoy api, we provide a set of internally supported plugins which can be used directly.
-These plugins will be loaded only if the plugin is requested by other plugin via `api.getPlugin(...)`.
+These plugins will be loaded only if the plugin is requested by another plugin via `api.getPlugin(...)`.

 Here is a list of these internal plugins along with their api functions: